awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/Section-2/06-analytics.md

 ## Step 2: Explore Cluster Dashboard

-Above the chart click on the three-horizontal bars (a.k.a hamburger button) next to Elasticsearch Discover label.
+Above the chart click on the three-horizontal bars (a.k.a hamburger button) next to OpenSearch (formerly Elasticsearch) Discover label.

 ![](../imgs/analytics-menu.png)